Novel and Updated Bounds on Flavor-Violating Z Interactions in the Quark Sector: Bounds on The FV Interactions

-Before concluding this section, we briefly note that it is possible to construct "mixed" bounds involving FV couplings in both the quark and lepton sectors by considering decays such as $D^0 \to \mu e$.
+Before concluding this section, we briefly note that it is possible to construct "mixed" bounds involving FV couplings in both the quark and lepton sectors by considering decays such as $D^{0} \to \mu e$.
 However, due to the extremely stringent existing constraints on FV $Z$ couplings to leptons (see~\cite{Abu-Ajamieh:2025vxw} for details), the corresponding limits on the quark sector in such channels are relatively weak.
+More specifically, such mixed decays have

+and we have checked numerically that, if we use the upper limits on the relevant FV leptonic couplings found in Ref.~\cite{Abu-Ajamieh:2025vxw} to set conservative bounds on $|g_{L}^{q_{i}q_{j}}|^{2}+|g_{R}^{q_{i}q_{j}}|^{2}$, the resulting bounds are indeed very weak.
 A complete summary of all bounds and projections is provided in Figure~\ref{fig3}.

-\section{Conclusions and Outlook}
+\section{Conclusions and Outlook~}

-~ In this paper, we investigated the current bounds and future projections on flavor-violating (FV) couplings of the $Z$ boson to quarks.
+In this paper, we investigated the current bounds and future projections on flavor-violating (FV) couplings of the $Z$ boson to quarks.
 In particular, we analyzed existing experimental constraints from electroweak precision observables (EWPO), meson oscillations, rare top quark decays ($t \to Zq$), and the decays of neutral mesons composed of quarks of different flavors.
-Our findings indicate that the EWPO and direct collider searches are the least sensitive to these couplings, with bounds typically at the level of $\sim 10^{-1}$–$10^{-2}$.
-Constraints from top decays, which probe $Z$ couplings to $tu$ and $tc$, are more stringent, reaching $\sim 10^{-3}$.
+Our findings indicate that the EWPO and direct collider searches are the least sensitive to these couplings, with bounds typically at the level of $\sim10^{-1}$--$10^{-2}$.
+Constraints from top decays, which probe $Z$ couplings to $tu$ and $tc$, are more stringent, reaching $\sim10^{-3}$.
 Notably, these current limits are stronger than the most optimistic projections from future searches at the ILC.